superbrobenji/nvim/readme.md

 - You need [neovim](https://neovim.io/) installed
 - You need Grep installed
 - You need tmux installed and configured (Steps in TODO)
+- If you want to use Copilot, you'll need a Copilot subscription

 ### installation steps
 - Clone this repo inside your config path, you can find the path by opening Neovim and type `:h rtp`